Excerpts from The Key concerning Fire Safety

-Violation of any of these rules may result in a fine assessed by the Fire Safety Department or immediate eviction from the residence hall for a period to be determined by the Dean of Students and the Chairman of the Student Court and the possibility of other serious disciplinary action.
+Violation of any of these rules will result in a fine assessed by the Fire Safety Department or immediate eviction from the residence hall for a period to be determined by The Office of Student Affairs and the Chairman of the Student Court and the possibility of other serious disciplinary action.

 - There shall be no storage of any personal belongings (including bicycles), sports equipment or furniture in hallways, stairwells or landings, entrances, exits, and vestibules of any residence hall, cottage, or fraternity house (student living areas).

 - Emergency exit paths (egress) in the bedrooms, halls and entrances shall be maintained equal to the width of the door.

 - No items shall be hung from the ceiling or from sprinkler heads or sprinkler pipes.